 The Kansas Department for Aging and Disability Services partners with Kansas State University to administer PEAK.
-Listed below is key information to access program assistance and information.
+Listed below are key program staff and their contact information.
+The team is your partner to successfully navigate the PEAK programuse them!

-Laci Cornelison MS, LBSW, ACHA Program Director Ijh8484@ksu.edu
+Laci Cornelison MS, LBSW, ACHA Program Director 785-532-2776 ljh8484@ksu.edu